tagirhamitov/weatherbot/README.md

     "login": "YOUR_POSTGRESQL_LOGIN_HERE",
     "password": "YOUR_POSTGRESQL_PASSWORD_HERE",
     "db_name": "YOUR_POSTGRESQL_DATABASE_NAME_HERE",
-    "host": "YOUR_POSTGRESQL_HOST_HERE"
+    "host": "YOUR_POSTGRESQL_HOST_HERE",
+    "admin_id": "YOUR_TELEGRAM_ID_HERE"
 }
 ```
 6) Run ```main.py```<br>
-7) If you want to deploy the bot to heroku, set environment variables: token, appid, login, password, db_name and host with their values in heroku settings and define an empty environment variable HEROKU.
+7) If you want to deploy the bot to heroku, set environment variables: token, appid, login, password, db_name, host and admin_id
+ with their values in heroku settings and define an empty environment variable HEROKU.